Lappet

 A lappet is a decorative flap, fold or hanging part of a headdress or garment.
-Lappets were a feature of women's headgear until the early twentieth century, and are still a feature of religious garments.
+Worn in a pair, or as a singular long strip giving a symmetrical drape, lappets were a popular form of women's headwear until the early twentieth century, and are still a feature of religious garments.
 Examples of lappets are to be found on the papal tiara and on the nemes headdress of the kings of ancient Egypt.
 The same term is also used for similar-looking anatomical features on some animals.

 On women's headdresses

 Lappets were attached to some types of women's headdresses, notably the medieval hennin.
 They were also called cornet, although cornet sometimes referred to the hennin itself.

+Towards the end of the 17th century, a cap called the fontange, worn in the home, was popularised.
+Made of linen and given height by an internal wire frame called a commode, the fontange featured much decoration, formed of linen and lace, including the key feature being lappets.
+The fontange, with its lappets, was popularised in the French Court around the 1690s.

+Into the 18th and 19th centuries, the fashion for lappets worn in the west as a women's fashionable decorative accessory (for indoor wear) expanded.
+Through this period, lappets were bright white or black in colour, and made of either simple or highly decorative hand or machine-made lace, or plain lightweight fabrics, including silk.
+During the 18th and 19th centuries, as in the centuries before, lappets would be worn draped to the back of the hair or sides of the face.
+While some formed part of a headdress, other lappets could be pinned to the top of the hair in a pleated fashion, or simply draped as described above.
+The lace popularly used to make lappets had international origins, being created in countries including France, Belgium, Denmark, Ireland, Spain, Britain, Italy, and America, for example.

 On episcopal mitres

-The mitres worn by bishops and abbots of Western liturgical denominations, such as the Roman Catholic Church and the Church of England, have lappets attached to them.
+The mitres worn by bishops and abbots of Western liturgical denominations, such as the Catholic Church and the Church of England, have lappets attached to them.
 Mitre lappets are often lined with red silk.

 The lappets are probably a vestige of the ancient Greek headband called a mitra (μίτρα), from which the mitre itself descends.
 The mitra was a band of cloth tied around the head, the ends of the remaining fabric of which would fall down the back of the neck.

 The Latin name for the lappets is infulae, which were originally headbands worn by dignitaries, priests, and others among the ancient Romans.
 They were generally white.

 In the Armenian Apostolic Church, the lappets are not attached directly to the mitre but are attached to the back of the cope.